The Safest and Most Dangerous Places in Perkins, GA: Crime Maps and Statistics

 Is Perkins, GA Safe?

-The B- grade indicates that the rate of crime is slightly lower than that of the average US city.
-Perkins ranks in the 56th percentile for safety, meaning it is safer than 56% of cities but less safe than 44%.
-This analysis applies only to Perkins's official city boundaries.
+The B- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Perkins's combined rate is slightly lower than the norm.
+Perkins sits in the 56th percentile, ahead of 56% of cities and behind 44%.
+The grade covers only Perkins's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Perkins is 21.95 per 1,000 residents in the typical year.
-Perkins Residents generally consider the southeast part of the city to be the safest.
-Your chance of being a victim of crime in Perkins varies by neighborhood - ranging from 1 in 42 in the north neighborhoods to 1 in 51 in the southeast.
+The overall crime rate in Perkins is 21.95 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 42 in the north neighborhoods to 1 in 51 in the southeast.

 The Cost of Crime™ in Perkins, GA

-The total projected cost of crime in Perkins for 2025 is $386,851.
-This translates to approximately $432 per resident and $1,135 per household.
-On average, crime-related costs account for 1.3% of the median household income in Perkins.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Perkins for 2025 is $386,851, about $432 per resident and $1,135 per household.
+That equals 1.3% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 49.9%